kerolloz/go-installer/README.md

 You can choose what version to install by adding the `--version` flag, followed by the version you want to install.

 ```
-bash go.sh --version 1.19.4
+bash go-installer.sh --version 1.19.4
 ```

 ### Show Help Message 🍁

-To show the following help message use `bash go.sh help`.
+To show the following help message use `bash go-installer.sh help`.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/36763164/207301551-c686e069-df78-4d28-af78-bedd02b36354.gif" />